 Career Development Services are available to students who are undecided or uncertain about career plans and for those who are ready to make the transition from student to employee.
-Career resource and information tools are available in the K. Ray Bailey Student Services Center and on the College website at http://www.abtech.edu/content/career-development-services/career-counseling.
+Career resource and information tools are available in the K. Ray Bailey Student Services Center and on the College website atabtech.edu/careers.
 Sessions are available in career exploration, resume writing, interview skills, and other areas of interest.
-An appointment may be made online at careerscheduling. abtech.edu.
+An appointment may be made online at www.abtech.edu/careerscheduling.